 WARWICKIANS are being invited to honour one of the town’s greatest benefactors.

-The annual Thomas Oken’s Feast takes place on Friday January 29 after a service in St Mary’s Church.
+The annual Thomas Oken’s Feast takes place on Friday January 26 after a service for the public in St Mary’s Church.

 Charity chairman Clive Mason said: “It’s a wonderful service that is held in accordance with Thomas Oken’s wishes and everyone in the town is invited to come and enjoy the music and hymns.”

-The evening will begin with the traditional parade of trustees, dignitaries and townspeople from the Court House to the church, led by Mr Mason and the Warwick mayor Mandy Littlejohn, and closes with the annual feast in the Guild Hall at the Lord Leycester Hospital, where invited guests will include Chris White MP, the mayor, town councillors, members of Warwick’s Court Leet founded in 1554 and other dignitaries.
+The evening will begin with the traditional parade of trustees, dignitaries and townspeople from the Court House to the church, led by Mr Mason and the Warwick mayor Stephen Cross, and closes with the annual feast in the Guild Hall at the Lord Leycester Hospital, where the speakers will include the mayor, town clerk Jayne Topham, King’s High School headmaster Richard Nicholson and trustee Terry Brown.